jdonaldson/golgi/Readme.md

-# hxdispatch
+# golgi
-a quick sketch of an @:autoBuild-generated dispatch mechanism for url routing.
+A composable routing library for Haxe.

 ```haxe